 “Azrael, I need you,” her eyes pleaded with him.
 Jannie knew he struggled with what also seemed impossible, but his actions all spoke his heart even if he couldn’t see it.
 Jannie knew his heart, she knew him, from the moment of the beginning of time God had meant for them to be together, she was certain of it.
 Love knew no obstacles, love just was.
 She dropped his hand and allowed him to leave aching as his image once again became a speck in the sky.

-Angelnurse0513 on All Dogs ( and Cats) Go to… Cilia Matias Ferreir… on All Dogs ( and Cats) Go to… Sherry Briderick on All Dogs ( and Cats) Go to… Angelnurse0513 on A Rose by any other name Carolyn Ferraiolo on A Rose by any other name
+bill wibel on The Gift of Light lauriemajka on The Gift of Light Angelnurse0513 on All Dogs ( and Cats) Go to… Cilia Matias Ferreir… on All Dogs ( and Cats) Go to… Sherry Briderick on All Dogs ( and Cats) Go to…

 - October 2017